-If my child has additional needs, who should I contact if I am considering whether my child should join King's Academy College Park?
+Who should I contact if I am considering whether my child should join College Park Infant School?

-In this instance you can contact the school Admin office to arrange a meeting with our SENCo, Mrs van Wyk, or our Headteacher Mrs Carlyle to discuss how the school could meet your child's needs.
+In this instance you can contact the school Admin office to arrange a meeting with either the Head of School, Mrs Lathem or our SENCO, Miss Pincombe, to discuss how the school could meet your child's needs.

-How is the school's information report reviewed?
+How is the local offer reviewed?

-This information report will be reviewed annually to reflect the changing needs of the children who attend King's Academy College Park.
+This local offer will be reviewed annually to reflect the changing needs of the children who attend College Park Infant School.
 Part of this review process will involve contributions from parents.